-A DNA molecule contains four nitrogenous bases named adenine, thymine, cytosine, and guanine.
+A DNA molecule contains four nitrogenous bases: adenine, thymine, cytosine, and guanine.
 The molecule is double-stranded.
-The bases occur repeatedly throughout each strand.
+The bases appear multiple times in each strand.
 The order of bases in one strand forms the genetic code.
 A change in the order of bases, or a mutation, means that the genetic code has changed.

 Inheritance of a Mitochondrial Disease